Top Poisons for CATS – as reported to poison control centers 1-888-426-4435

 In addition, if your pet gets into a personal drug stash, PLEASE let the vet know what the drug is.
 If you don’t know what the pet ingested, it can be difficult to counteract, true of any poison.

 The family of lily determines whether it is relatively harmless (usu. creating irritation or inflammation only) or potentially deadly.
-Toxic lilies are of the family Liliaceae.
+Deadly toxic lilies are of the family Liliaceae.
 Just a tiny portion of these plants can lead to kidney failure if ingested and not treated.
 Easter lily are especially problematic because they are often showcased inside the home.
 Cats chewing on leaves or stems, or even something as simple as grooming off fallen pollen after rubbing against the plant, could put them at high risk.
-Calla, Peace and Peruvian Lilies are of different families and are irritating, causing mouth and upper GI irritation and inflammation, but are not considered toxic.
+Calla, Peace and Peruvian Lilies are of different families and are irritating, causing mouth and upper GI irritation and inflammation, but are not considered a deadly toxin.

 Flea and Tick Products for DOGS

 NEVER use a canine flea/tick product on your cat.
 Depending on the ingredients in the product, just a drop has the potential to kill a cat within hours, sometimes even though a pet survives there is lasting damage.

 General-purpose cleaners are relatively safe, but please keep curious cats away, until the product is dry.
 Concentrated products like toilet bowl cleaners, antifreeze, or pool chemicals can cause chemical burns or death.

 If you must use insecticides on your indoor plants, make sure to keep your cat away from plants after application until the products have dried or settled.
 Try doing the application inside your shower stall or tub.
 Close the door, turn on the ventilation fan, and the tub can be hosed down afterwards.